What Is Dyshidrotic Eczema?

-- Light therapy: This uses ultraviolet (UV) light to clear up your skin.
-You might get a medicine first to help your skin respond better to the light.
+Light therapy.
+This uses ultraviolet (UV) light to clear up your skin.
+You might first get a sensitizing medication to help your skin respond better to the light.

-- Medicines that slow down your immune system: Tacrolimus (Protopic) ointment or pimecrolimus (Elidel) cream can calm the swelling and irritation.
+Medicines that slow your immune system.
+Tacrolimus (Protopic) ointment or pimecrolimus (Elidel) cream can calm the swelling and irritation.
 These drugs can be options if you don't want to take steroids.

 To control the blisters at home:

 Wash your hands and feet every day.
 Use lukewarm water and a mild, scent-free soap.
 Afterward, gently pat your skin dry.